 Passenger lists include the ship, ports, names of passengers, class of travel, and how much the trip cost.
 Passenger lists from 3 May 1900 through 14 October 1974 are digitized and available for browsing.
 Crowd-sourced indexing via Vele Handen (Many Hands) is ongoing.
 So keep checking if you don’t find your emigrant at first.

 Passenger List, SS Noordam departing New York, 7 Mar 1911, Passenger registers, New York-Rotterdam line (eastbound): 1911, June-April, 01-01-1911 to 31-12-1911 (318-04.1377 ) https://bit.ly/3dmakOi.

 Searching Holland-America Passenger Lists 1900-1974

 Search by last name, first name, departure port, keyword, and/or span dates at the Rotterdam archive site.
 Wildcard searches are supported.
-The search interface also offers a list of all ports for Holland-America ships.
-Ports with the most records are Rotterdam, New York, Vienna, Boulogne-sur-Mer, and Hamburg.
+Discover a list of all ports for Holland-America ships on the site.
+Ports with the most records include Rotterdam, New York, Vienna, Boulogne-sur-Mer, and Hamburg.

 Netherlands Passenger Lists Holland-America Line, 1900-1974 at FamilySearch offers 131,050 images for browsing, arranged by continents, then dates.
-The images were slow to load, so searching directly at Rotterdam with an index is probably best.
+The images were slow to load.
+So search first at the Rotterdam archives.